krithikajain/Customer-Review-Analytics/readme.md

-# Semi-Supervised Learning with PySpark
+# Semi-Supervised Learning using Random Forest

-## Overview
 This project implements a semi-supervised learning workflow using PySpark.
 It processes text data from the `train.csv` file and performs iterative training with labeled and pseudo-labeled datasets to classify 3.5+ million Amazon reviews.

+Here we address the challenge of limited labeled datasets, leveraging distributed computing for efficient processing on large-scale data.

 ## Dataset
 Amazon Reviews Polarity Dataset:
 Size: 1.8M training samples of each class, 200K testing samples.

 Classes:

-Class 1: Negative sentiment
+✏️ Class 1: Negative sentiment

-Class 2: Positive sentiment
+✏️ Class 2: Positive sentiment

 source: https://www.kaggle.com/datasets/yacharki/amazon-reviews-for-sa-binary-negative-positive-csv/data

 ## Features